aurelianai/Aurelian-Server/README.md

 # Development

-run `docker compose up -d` to launch the website and postgres database.
+Run `docker compose up -d` to launch the website and postgres database.